 Create and issue a survey to your email list to gather information

 Include "Yes" and "No" buttons, or a rating scale to allow users the opportunity to quickly provide feedback on the email

-If you are still in doubt about which approach to take - test, test, test.
+If you are still in doubt about which approach to take, then test, test, test.

-Plain text still has a purpose - but according to Mathew Sweezey, the author of Marketing Automation for Dummies, it is recommended to reserve plain text for 1-on-1 messages with your audience.
+Plain text still has a purpose, but according to Mathew Sweezey, the author of Marketing Automation for Dummies, it is recommended to reserve plain text for one-on-one messages with your audience.

 With the endless possibilities to produce personalized, dynamic content, the future of email marketing seems to be paved with HTML.

 This article is the first piece in our series about email design.
-Below you can check out others, all dealing with a specific topic.
+Below, you can check out other articles, all dealing with specific topics.

 Subscribe to our newsletter in the footer below and get the freshest blog posts delivered to your inbox every week!